bahricanyesil/flutter-advanced-template-v2/CONTRIBUTING.md

 ## Thank You

-We appreciate your contributions and effort to improve Flutter Advanced Template v2.
+We appreciate your contributions and effort to improve [Your Project Name].
 If you have any questions or need assistance, feel free to reach out on our [Discussion Forum](https://github.com/bahricanyesil/flutter-advanced-template-v2/discussions) or via email at [bahricanyesildev@gmail.com](mailto:bahricanyesildev@gmail.com).

 Happy coding!